Warren1001/MrLlamaSCStreamInfo/PlugY1.14InstallGuide.md

 ## If you are upgrading from 1.13 PlugY to 1.14 PlugY and wish to use your old saves, you will need to follow these steps as well:

-1. Go to your old PlugY installation.
-Your character saves will be in the Diablo 2 folder in the Save folder.
+1. **Go to your old PlugY installation.
+Your character saves will be in the Diablo 2 folder in the Save folder.**
-2. Move all these files to the 1.14 save location.
-This is found in your Saved Games folder.
+2. **Move all these files to the 1.14 save location.
+This is found in your Saved Games folder.**
 	- The Saved Games folder is usually located at `C:\Users\[your user]\Saved Games\Diablo II\`
-3. Lastly, you will have one or two `x_SharedStashSave.sss` files, depending on if you did or did not play both softcore and hardcore.
-You will need to rename both of them to have a `_` in front of the file name.
+3. **Lastly, you will have one or two `x_SharedStashSave.sss` files, depending on if you did or did not play both softcore and hardcore.
+You will need to rename one or both of them to have a `_` in front of the file name.**
 	- For softcore, you will originally have a file named `LOD_SharedStashSave.sss`.
 It should be changed to read `_LOD_SharedStashSave.sss`.
 	- For hardcore, you will originally have a file named `LOD_HC_SharedStashSave.sss`.
 It should be changed to read `_LOD_HC_SharedStashSave.sss`.